 Having written about the best films and albums of our nascent century, it seems apt to turn my attention to literature, which is ostensibly the third leg beneath my personal stool of modern culture, which would tip precariously without each of its two fellows.

 My 21st Century Film List contained 25 entries.
 My 21st Century Albums List contained 64 entries.
 And my 21st Century Books List?
-At the moment, it contains one entry that stands head and shoulders above all others in terms of my enjoyment and engagement . . . and that entry is A Book With No Title.
+At the moment, it contains one entry that stands head and shoulders above all others in terms of my enjoyment and engagement, and that entry is A Book With No Title.

-But some time between then and now, a standalone story line emerged on ToTD about a Neighborhood in America called Little Aleppo.
-That story line was anchored upon a truly robust substrate of universe building . . . where the place in which the story was framed emerged almost as a character in its own right, as rich as the human/physical characters with which it was populated.
+But some time between then and now, a standalone story line emerged on TotD about a Neighborhood in America called Little Aleppo.
+That story line was anchored upon a truly robust substrate of universe building, where the place in which the story was framed emerged almost as a character in its own right, as rich as the human/physical characters with which it was populated.
 Think Gormenghast.
 Think Middle Earth.
 Think Upstate Wasted/Ether.
 Place matters, right?
 Right!

 This week, that very sublime and well-crafted Little Aleppo story wound to its narrative close after 70 chapters, and I am saddened and pleased in equal measure by this turn of events.
-Saddened, because I loved getting new stories every couple of days, usually reading them during my morning train rides between Chicago and Naperville.
-Pleased (on behalf of the author), because I know, as a writer, how satisfying it is to reach a point of closure on a long-term writing project like this one, be it for commercial purposes, or just because it feels good to write, by God, purpose be damned.
+Saddened, because I loved getting new chapters every couple of days, usually reading them during my morning train rides between Chicago and Naperville.
+Pleased (on behalf of the author), because I know, as a writer, how satisfying it is to reach a point of closure on a long-term writing project like this one, be it for commercial purposes, or just because it feels good to write, by God, any other purpose be damned.

 I have truly enjoyed reading The Book With No Title episodically, in real time, classic 19th Century Dickens-style.
 And you can read it that way, too, if you want, as all 70 chapters are independently referenced and linked for now on a single reference page.
 Once you start, or when you finish, or somewhere in between those points, I hope you will acknowledge the author’s awesome undertaking by hitting the “Donate” button on his site.